libmir/D-YAML/docs/articles/spec_differences.md

   - Right now, two mappings with the same contents but different orderings are considered unequal, even if they are unordered mappings.
-This is because all mappings are ordered in the D:YAML implementation.
+This is because all mappings are ordered in the `mir-yaml` implementation.
 This should change in future, once D associative arrays work with variant types or a map class or struct appears in Phobos.